-In addition, the DBH also supported the development of two cultural support groups: the LGBTQ+ Coalition and the Behavioral Health for Black Lives group and the LGBTQ+ Coalition that will develop recommendations to improve and expand behavioral health services for members of the LGBTQ+ community in Fresno County.

-The Behavioral Health for Black Lives group was formed to advocate for behavioral health equity for all members of the Black community in Fresno County, including DBH staff and individuals served.
+In addition, the DBH also supported the development of employee resource and affinity groups.
+The LGBTQ+ Coalition will develop recommendations to improve and expand behavioral health services for members of this community in Fresno County.
+The Behavioral Health for Black Lives (BHBL) affinity group was formed to advocate for behavioral health equity for all members of the Black community in Fresno County, including DBH staff and individuals served.
 This group is currently only open to Black DBH staff, which helps to foster a safe space and sense of belonging among current Black DBH staff.
 Goals of the group include recommending resources, information, and training to all DBH staff and contract providers; developing processes for onboarding new Black Staff; advocating for expanding job opportunities and recruiting activities for aspiring Black Behavioral Health Professionals; providing continued professional development and training to current Black DBH staff; offering quality, culturally responsive supervision to Black service providers; and recommending activities that promote wellness and reduce stigma.
 These activities will help the system of care obtaining training to better serve and support both Black staff and individuals receiving services.
 An additional affinity group was developed in the spring of 2021 for the department's API staff in response to the rise in hate crimes and other acts of violence toward API persons.
 This group was organized and then facilitated by API staff.
-The group purpose was to create a safe space for API staff to come together to share experiences, concerns and find support.
-The group was meeting twice a month initially but planned to move to meet on an as needed basis once the group felt they had obtained the supports they needed at that time.
+The group's purpose is to create a safe space for API staff to come together to share experiences and concerns, and to find support.
+The group was meeting twice a month initially; but once they felt that they had obtained the support that they needed at the time, they moved to meet on an as-needed basis.